mathieuprog/polymorphic_embed/README.md

   identify_by_fields: [:address, :confirmed]]]
 ```

 Here we specify how the type can be determined based on the presence of given fields.
-If the data contains `:address`
+In this example, if the data
-and `:confirmed` parameters (or their string version), the type is `:email`.
-A `"__type__"` parameter is then no longer
+contains `:address` and `:confirmed` parameters (or their string version), the type is `:email`.
+A `"__type__"`
-required.
+parameter is then no longer required.

+Note that you may still include a `__type__` parameter that will take precedence over this strategy (this could still be
+useful if you need to store incomplete data, which might not allow identifying the type).

 ### Displaying form inputs and errors in Phoenix templates